 Robotics- Robotics club and classes are available at schools.
 Robotics provides students an opportunity to build stronger tech, science and math skills.
 Robotics is STEM focused and provides students an opportunity for collaborative, problem solving all while building and programming a robot.
 Robotics teams are invited to District Competition annually in the spring.
 FIRST LEGO league official tournaments are offered throughout the year all across the state.

 Math Expo- Elementary and Middle Schools are strongly encouraged to host their own school Math Expo.
 The Math Expo asks students to think creatively about the field of mathematics and how it is used to solve problems.
 Students must complete an investigation of a specific problem and use math to help them solve the problem.
 Students display their project and explain their thinking to a small group of judges.
-Math Expo school level winners automatically are sent to regional competition often held in the spring.
+Math Expo school level winners are typically sent automatically to regional competition often held in the spring but due to Covid 2021 has been canceled.
+Due to this cancelation we will host a district competition in early March!

 Odyssey of the Mind- OM is a creative, problem-solving team.
 Students must engage in active problem solving through collaboration and use hands on tools.
 Students are asked to build the best solutions possible to the problem.
 OM district teams participate in regional competitions every year.